radiovisual/icon-generator/README.md

 ##Planned Features

-- Full iOS, Android and Windows Phone Support
+- Full Android and Windows Phone Support
 - Easily customize the output sizes by supplying a config file

 ##License